michelle95n/MovieRecommendation/README.md

 ## Movie Recommendation for Social Graphs

+### Data description

 The data used is from GroupLens and can be downloaded [here](https://grouplens.org/datasets/movielens/latest/).
-Here two different dataset can be found; The smallest dataset consist of the following three used files; movies.csv consists all the movies used, ratings.csv consists of all ratings given by users for the different movies, and tags.csv consists of tags a user have given to the movies.
+Here two different dataset can be found; The smallest dataset consist of the following three used files; movies.csv consists of all the movies used, ratings.csv consists of all the ratings given by users for the different movies, and tags.csv consisting of tags a user have given to the movies.
 In total that gives around 9,000 movies, 100,000 ratings, 3,600 tags and 600 users.
 The largest dataset have the same three csv files, but with around 58,000 movies, 27,000,000 ratings, 1,100,000 tags and 280,000 users.
+Another dataset used is from Kaggle and can be downloaded [here](https://www.kaggle.com/jrobischon/wikipedia-movie-plots/data).
+This dataset consists of 35,000 movies where the plot description for each movie have been scraped from Wikipedia.

 To get more information about the data and how the webpage is created see the [explainer notebook](https://nbviewer.jupyter.org). **(Put the explainer notebook up here)**

+## Social graph

+## Community detection

 ## Sentiment analysis

+The sentiment of a text gives a happiness score for one or more words.
+The scale is from 1 - the least happy to 9 - the most happy.
+A happiness score of 5 is neutral.
+In this way it is possible to see whether a word or text is negative or positive.

+By using the sentiment an analysis is made based on the plot description for a movie and the tags given by users.
+By doing this the overall sentiment for a genre is found in both cases.
+This will show if the plot description and tags given by users agrees with each other.

 ### Sentiment for plot description
+First of all the sentiment for the plot description is looked at.
+The large dataset from GroupLens was combined with the dataset from Kaggle.
+In this way the subset of movies was found such that a new dataset with around 14,000 movies were created with a corresponding plot description.
-All the movies was divided into genres.
-All movies have a plot, where the sentiment for the plot is found.
-The distribution of plot sentiments can be seen by choosing the corresponding button.
+Afterwards all the movies was divided into genres.
+For each genre the sentiment for the movies in each genre was found.
+The distribution of plot sentiments can be seen by choosing the corresponding button for one of the 20 unique genres in the dataset.

 <button class="button" onclick="document.getElementById('sentiment_plot').src='images/plot_sentiment_(no genres listed).png'">no genres</button>
 <button class="button" onclick="document.getElementById('sentiment_plot').src='images/plot_sentiment_Action.png'">Action</button>